Acrsahil/Auto-Git/README.md

     Save the token securely.

 ## Step 3: Run to install

     ./install.py

 It will ask you to input your GitHub username and access token.

 ## Examples

-Create a Repository:📂
+#### Create a Repository:📂

     gmkdir new-awesome-project

 This will create a new repository named new-awesome-project.

-Delete Repositories:🗑️
+#### Delete Repositories:🗑️

     grmdir repo1 repo2

 This will delete the repositories repo1 and repo2 from your GitHub account.

+#### List Repositories:📜

+    gls

+This will list all the repositories in your GitHub account.

+#### List Repositories Contents:📁

+    gls repo1 repo2

+This will list all the contents inside your repo1 and repo2.

 ## Requirements 📌